 If you’re planning to visit the covered bridges and are concerned about driving on gravel/dirt roads, here’s what you should know:

 We have two bridges that are accessible by pavement only – Imes Bridge in St. Charles, and the Cutler-Donahoe Bridge at City Park in Winterset.
-Cedar Bridge (which is currently being rebuilt and should be reopened by fall) is accessible via Cedar Bridge Road, which is mostly pavement south of the bridge.
+Cedar Bridge is accessible via Cedar Bridge Road, which is mostly pavement south of the bridge.
 You would only be on gravel for a couple hundred feet.

 The final three are on gravel/dirt roads – the Roseman, the Hogback and the Holliwell.
 Holliwell Bridge is on 1.9 miles of gravel after turning right onto Norwood Ave from E. Court Ave.
 If you access Hogback Bridge from 195th Street, then Hogback Bridge Road, it’s just over 2 miles of gravel.
 The Roseman is the furthest on gravel – 4.3 miles if you turn onto Roseman Bridge Road from I-92 to Elderberry.
 However, if you want to drive on less gravel, keep on I-92 to Elmwood Ave, and it’s only 2.2 miles of gravel.Covered Bridges Tour Information Covered Bridge Festival: 2020